splunk/public-o11y-docs/data-visualization/charts/chart-types.rst

 Secondary visualizations help you see trends in a list chart:

-- :strong:`Sparkline`: Shows recent trends for each value
+- Sparkline: Shows recent trends for each value
-- :strong:`Radial`: Shows a dial that marks where the current values are among the expected range of values
+- Radial: Shows a dial that marks where the current values are among the expected range of values
-- :strong:`Linear`: Shows a bar that marks where the current values are among the expected range of values
+- Linear: Shows a bar that marks where the current values are among the expected range of values

 .. _single-value-charts: